MartijnKeesmaat/Axis/README.md

 ## Core
 When downloaded you start out with the "core". <br>
-This exist out of the styling of the basic elements, like typhography, buttons, forms and more.
+This exist out of the styling of the [basic elements](https://martijnkeesmaat.github.io/components.html), like typhography, buttons, forms and more.
+A thought out [file structure](https://github.com/MartijnKeesmaat/Axis/wiki/Project-structure), and some usefull [Gulp commands](https://github.com/MartijnKeesmaat/Axis/wiki/Gulp).

 <br>
 [See the core elements](https://martijnkeesmaat.github.io/core.html)